-The relations between Bangladesh and Canada dates back since the emergence of Bangladesh on 16 December 1971.
+The relations between Bangladesh and Canada dates back before the emergence of Bangladesh on 16 December 1971.
 When Awami League led by the Father of the Nation, Bangabandhu Sheikh Mujibur Rahman won an absolute majority in the general elections held on 7 December 1970, the then Trudeau Government in Canada urged the ruling Government in Pakistan to hand over power peacefully to the elected representatives.
 Canadian Government continued its support towards Bangladesh during our War of Independence.
 Canada was one of the first countries that recognized Bangladesh immediately after the independence (14 February 1972).
 As soon as Bangladesh emerged as an independent country, it became the member of the Commonwealth on 18 April 1972 with the support of Canada and other friendly countries.
-Canada co-sponsored a resolution in the General Assembly supporting admission of Bangladesh into the UN on 17 September, 1974.
-Canada also supported Bangladesh for the membership in other UN agencies and international organization such as the World Bank.
+Canada co-sponsored the resolution in the UN General Assembly supporting admission of Bangladesh into the UN on 17 September 1974.
+Canada also supported Bangladesh for its membership in other UN agencies and international organizations including the World Bank.

-Bangladesh opened diplomatic Mission in Ottawa, Canada in May 1972.
-Canada recognized Bangladesh on 14 February 1972, established diplomatic relations with Bangladesh on 20 March 1972, and opened resident diplomatic mission in Dhaka on 25 September 1973.
-Since then, relationship between two countries has been developing steadily, and over the decades has transformed into robust partnership.
+Bangladesh opened its diplomatic Mission in Ottawa, Canada in May 1972 while Canada opened its resident diplomatic mission in Dhaka on 25 September 1973.
+Since then, the relationship between two countries has been developing steadily, and over the decades has transformed into robust partnership.

-The present government led by Hon'ble Prime Minister Sheikh Hasina attaches great importance to Bangladesh-Canada bilateral relations, and considers Canada as an important development partner of Bangladesh.
-The same views were also reflected from the Canadian side on several occasions during bilateral visits and multilateral conferences.
+The present government led by the Hon'ble Prime Minister Sheikh Hasina attaches great importance to Bangladesh-Canada bilateral relations and considers Canada as an important trade and development partner.
+Canada also holds the same views on its relations with Bangladesh which have been manifested during bilateral visits as well as in multilateral forums.

-I strongly believe that the existing bilateral relations between the two countries would further strengthen through the bondage of friendship and people to people contact.
+I firmly believe that the existing bilateral relations between Bangladesh and Canada would further grow through strengthening and deepening the bondage of friendship, cooperation and people to people contact.
 I wish to guide the existing friendly relations between the two countries to a new height during my tenure as High Commissioner.